About the B.S. in Computer Engineering Degree

 Why Study Computer Engineering at Cedarville?

-Computer engineering is a branch of engineering that bridges the space between electrical engineering (the electronic hardware) and computer science (the software).
-Computer engineers commonly embed computing into other systems, such as cars and appliances.
-But more than just preparing you for a career, Cedarville’s distinctly Christian engineering program will prepare you to use your vocation as ministry for Jesus Christ.
+Computer engineering bridges the gap between electrical engineering (the electronic hardware) and computer science (the software).
+You'll learn how to embed computing into systems like cars and appliances, preparing you for diverse career opportunities.
+But more than just job preparation, Cedarville's distinctly Christian engineering program will challenge you to use your vocation as a ministry for Christ.
+By pairing your studies in computer engineering with a biblical worldview, you'll grow in your faith while achieving excellence in your skills.

 Request Info VisitWhat Sets Cedarville Apart?